U.S. rate markets price in aggressive 75-bps hike on Wednesday | Business

 Investors worry that a 75-bps rate increase, which would be the biggest since 1994, will negatively impact the valuation of equities, particularly technology stocks, and jeopardize the post-COVID-19 recovery.
 Monday's selloff confirmed a so-called bear market for the U.S. S&P 500 equity index, which is down more than 20% from its most recent closing high.

 On Tuesday, investors continued to sell U.S. stocks as investors braced for an aggressive Fed.
-In the Treasuries market on Tuesday, U.S. two-year yields , which are highly sensitive to rate expectations, spiked to 3.439%, the highest since November 2007.
-Benchmark U.S. 10-year yields touched 3.479%, its strongest level since April 2011.
+In the Treasuries market on Tuesday, U.S. two-year yields, which are highly sensitive to rate expectations, spiked to 3.439%, the highest since November 2007.
+Benchmark U.S. 10-year yields touched 3.479%, their strongest level since April 2011.

-The yield curve between two-year and 10-year notes briefly inverted on Tuesday as far as 5.4 basis points, which typically suggests an incoming recession.
-The curve was last steeper at 4.2 bps.
-The Fed ends its two-day meeting on Wednesday amid data last Friday showing that U.S. consumer prices rose at their fastest pace since 1981.
+The yield curve between two-year and 10-year notes briefly inverted on Tuesday as far as 5.4 bps, which typically suggests an incoming recession.
+The curve was the last steeper at 4.2 bps.
+The Fed ends its two-day meeting on Wednesday amid data last Friday showing that U.S. consumer prices had risen at their fastest pace since 1981.

 Data showed that in the 12 months through May, the U.S. consumer price index (CPI) surged 8.6%, the largest year-on-year increase in roughly 40 years.
 The so-called core CPI climbed 6.0% in May on a year-on-year basis.
-Some investment banks including Goldman Sachs said they now expect 75-basis-point increases in June and July, and then a 50-basis point hike in September.
+Some investment banks, including Goldman Sachs, said they now expected 75-bps increases in June and July, and then a 50-bps hike in September.
 TD Securities expects the same quantum of rate hikes in June and July.

+The U.S. Federal Reserve should raise its Fed Funds rate to 3% on Wednesday, Jeffrey Gundlach, the chief executive officer of DoubleLine Capital said on Twitter late on Tuesday.
+"The market has quickly adjusted rate hike expectations for the next few meetings, including 75 bps each for June and July," said Mauricio Agudelo, head of fixed income investments at Homestead Funds.

+"In our view, the market is already doing the tightening for the Fed, therefore the Fed must deliver."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)